KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 Born of the harmony
 between latent stillness and active surge,
 **Theon** emerged
-as the first concordant unity—
+as the first concordant coherence —
 the silent anchor of coherence.

 **Theon** radiated